What causes menopause dizziness, and how can you manage it?

 "Women are often juggling many roles with home and work, and trying to carry the burden of all these expectations whilst not feeling themselves is a source of anxiety for many," says Vohra.

-"There are other psychological symptoms too.
-To name some, women can have low self-esteem, lack of motivation, panic attacks, poor concentration, anger and low energy.
+"There are other psychological symptoms too, including, low self-esteem, lack of motivation, panic attacks, poor concentration, anger and low energy.
 These can be really debilitating despite not being visible.
 This can result in a lack of pleasure in normal life."

 As a result, women may lose interest in activities that once made them happy, such as exercise or socialising.
-This can exacerbate feelings of anxiety and low mood.
+This can worsen feelings of anxiety and low mood.

 How to cope with anxiety during menopause